hx/fusion-php/README.md

 ### Collections

-The above methods are also available on the `Fusion\AssetCollection` class, which represents ordered collections of assets.
+The above methods are also available on the `Hx\Fusion\AssetCollection` class, which represents ordered collections of assets.

 Consider these three files `a.coffee`, `b.coffee` and `c.coffee`: